shubham526/trec-ikat-website/docs/guidelines.md

 ![Picture depicting passage segmentation for iKAT](passage-segmentation.png)

 ## **Topic Format**
 We will provide several sample topics with example baseline runs for validation and testing.
 Below is a sample topics file with two subtrees of the same topic.
-Subtrees are identified by topic and subtree ID,  i.e topic 1, subtree 2 is 1-2.
-Also a passage_provenance field with a list of provenance passages and ptkb_provenance field with a list of provenance statements from PTKB, that are used for generating the response, are included.
+Subtrees are identified by topic and subtree ID,  i.e topic 1, subtree 2 is `1-2`.
+Also a `passage_provenance` field with a list of provenance passages and `ptkb_provenance` field with a list of provenance statements from PTKB, that are used for generating the response, are included.
 An example is shown below for illustrative purposes.

 ```
 [
   {
     "number": "1-1",
-    "title": "Finding a University",
+        "title": "Finding a university",
         "ptkb": {
-      "1": "I’m 26 years old",
+            "1": "I graduated from Tilburg university.",
+            "2": "I live in the Netherlands.",
+            "3": "I'm allergic to peanuts.",
+            "4": "I worked as a web developer for 2 years.",
-      "2": "I have bachelor degree of computer science from Tilburg university",
+            "5": "I have a bachelor's degree in computer science.",
+            "6": "I like Indian food.",
+            "7": "My bachelor's GPA is 5.6.",
+            "8": "I'm 26 years old.",
+            "9": "My TOEFL SCORE is 91.",
-      "3": "My interesting bachelor courses are data structure, algorithm, data mining, and artificial intelligence",
+            "10": "My interesting bachelor courses are data structure, algorithm, data mining, and artificial intelligence.",
-      "4": "I didn’t like computer architecture and logical circuits courses",
+            "11": "I didn't like computer architecture and logical circuits courses."
-      "5": "I live in the Netherlands",
-      "6": "I worked as a web developer for 2 years",
-      "7": "My bachelor GPA is 5.6",
-      "8": "My TOEFL SCORE is 91"
         },
         "turns": [
             {
-        "turn_id": "1",
+                "turn_id": 1,
-        "utterance": "I want to start my master’s degree, can you help me with finding a university?",
+                "utterance": "I want to start my master's degree, can you help me with finding a university?",
-        "resolved_utterance": "I want to start my master’s degree, can you help me with finding a university?",
+                "resolved_utterance": "I want to start my master's degree, can you help me with finding a university?",
-        "response": "Do you want to continue your bachelor studies and obtain a degree in computer science?",
+                "response": "Do you want to continue your bachelor's studies and obtain a degree in computer science?",
                 "ptkb_provenance": [
-          {
-            "id": "2",
-            "text": "I have bachelor degree of computer science from Tilburg university",
-            "score": 0.9
-          }
+                    5
                 ],
-        "passage_provenance": []
+                "response_provenance": []
             },
             {
-        "turn_id": "2",
+                "turn_id": 2,
                 "utterance": "Yes, I want to continue my studies in computer science.",
                 "resolved_utterance": "Yes, I want to continue my studies in computer science.",
-        "response": "Do you want to study abroad?",
+                "response": "Do you want to study in the Netherlands, Europe, or somewhere further away?",
                 "ptkb_provenance": [
-          {
-            "id": "5",
-            "text": "I live in the Netherlands",
-            "score": 0.6
-          }
+                    2
                 ],
-        "passage_provenance": []
+                "response_provenance": []
             },
             {
-        "turn_id": "3",
+                "turn_id": 3,
-        "utterance": "No, I don’t want to go abroad.",
-        "resolved_utterance": "No, I don’t want to go abroad.",
+                "utterance": "I'd like to stay here.",
+                "resolved_utterance": "I'd like to stay in the Netherlands.",
-        "response": "I can help you with finding a university for continuing your studies in the netherlands as a computer science student.
-Take a look at these Top Computer Science Universities in the Netherlands: Delft University of Technology.
-Eindhoven University of Technology.
-Vrije Universiteit Amsterdam.
-University of Amsterdam.
-Leiden University.
-Radboud University.
-Utrecht University.
-University of Twente",
+                "response": "I can help you with finding a university for continuing your studies in the Netherlands as a computer science student.
+Take a look at these Top Computer Science Universities in the Netherlands: Delft University of Technology, Eindhoven University of Technology, Vrije Universiteit Amsterdam, University of Amsterdam, Leiden University, Radboud University, Utrecht University, University of Twente",
                 "ptkb_provenance": [
-          {
-            "id": "2",
-            "text": "I have bachelor degree of computer science from Tilburg university",
-            "score": 0.8
-          },
-          {
-            "id": "5",
-            "text": "I live in the Netherlands",
-            "score": 0.9
-          }
+                    5,
+                    2
                 ],
-        "passage_provenance": [
+                "response_provenance": [
-          {
-            "id": "clueweb22-en0034-09-03452:1",
-            "text": "...",
-            "score": 0.88
-          }
+                    "clueweb22-en0034-09-03452:1"
                 ]
+            },
   }
-    ]
-  },
   {
         "number": "1-2",
-    "title": "Finding a University",
+        "title": "Finding a university",
         "ptkb": {
-      "1": "I cannot withstand the temperature below -12 for long time",
+            "1": "I don't like crazy cold weather.",
+            "2": "I don't have a driver's license.",
+            "3": "I plan to move to Canada.",
+            "4": "I'm from the Netherlands.",
-      "2": "I’m used to heavy rains in the Netherlands",
+            "5": "I'm used to heavy rains in the Netherlands.",
-      "3": "I have bachelor degree of computer science with GPA of 3.3 out of 4.0",
-      "4": "My Toefl score is 95",
-      "5": "I have registered for GRE exam",
-      "6": "I’m from Netherlands",
+            "6": "I graduated from UvA.",
-      "7": "I obtained my bachelor degree from UVA",
+            "7": "I have bachelor's degree in computer science.",
-      "8": "I’m moving to Canada to study master"
+            "8": "I speak English fluently."
         },
         "turns": [
             {
-        "number": "1",
+                "turn_id": 1,
-        "utterance": "I want to start my master’s degree, can you help me with finding a university?",
+                "utterance": "I want to start my master's degree, can you help me with finding a university?",
-        "resolved_utterance": "I want to start my master’s degree, can you help me with finding a university?",
+                "resolved_utterance": "I want to start my master's degree, can you help me with finding a university in Canada?",
                 "response": "Sure, do you want to study computer science?",
                 "ptkb_provenance": [
-          {
-            "id": "3",
-            "text": "I have bachelor degree of computer science with GPA of 3.3 out of 4.0",
-            "score": 0.8
+                    7,
+                    3
+                ],
+                "response_provenance": []
             },
             {
-            "id": "8",
-            "text": "I’m moving to Canada to study master",
-            "score": 0.9
-          }
-        ],
+                "turn_id": 2,
+                "utterance": "Yes, I want to pursue the same major.
+Can you tell me the name of the best universities?",
+                "resolved_utterance": "Yes, I want to pursue computer science.
+Can you tell me the name of the best computer science universities in Canada?",
+                "response": "Here are the top universities for computer science in Canada: 1) University of British Columbia, 2) University of Alberta, 3)Concordia University, 4) Simon Fraser University, 5)The University of Toronto",
+                "ptkb_provenance": [],
-        "passage_provenance": [
+                "response_provenance": [
-          {
-            "id": "clueweb22-en0034-09-03452:1",
-            "text": "...",
-            "score": 0.88
-          }
+                    "clueweb22-en0026-31-15538:1",
+                    "clueweb22-en0026-31-15538:4",
+                    "clueweb22-en0026-31-15538:6",
+                    "clueweb22-en0040-41-06056:0"
                 ]
             },
             {
-        "number": "2",
-        "utterance": "Yes, I want to pursue my education in computer science.
-Can you tell me the name of the best universities?",
-        "resolved_utterance": "Yes, I want to pursue my education in computer science.
-Can you tell me the name of the best computer science universities in Canada?",
+                "turn_id": 3,
+                "utterance": "Which of them best suits me in terms of weather conditions?",
-        "response": "Here are the best universities for computer science in Canada: University of British Columbia, University of Alberta, Concordia University, Simon Fraser University, The University of Toronto",
+                "resolved_utterance": "Which of the following universities best suits me in terms of weather conditions?
+1) the University of British Columbia, 2) the University of Alberta, 3)Concordia University, 4) Simon Fraser University, and 5)The University of Toronto.",
+                "response": "I know you don't like very cold weather, but can you give me an estimation of the temperature that is acceptable for you?",
                 "ptkb_provenance": [
-          {
-            "id": "8",
-            "text": "I’m moving to Canada to study master",
-            "score": 0.95
-          }
+                    1,
+                    5
                 ],
-        "passage_provenance": [
-          {
-            "id": "clueweb22-en0026-31-15538:1",
-            "text": "...",
-            "score": 0.9
+                "response_provenance": []
             },
-          {
-            "id": "clueweb22-en0026-31-15538:4",
-            "text": "...",
-            "score": 0.88
-          },
-          {
-            "id": "clueweb22-en0026-31-15538:6",
-            "text": "...",
-            "score": 0.87
-          },
-          {
-            "id": "clueweb22-en0040-41-06056:0",
-            "text": "...",
-            "score": 0.8
-          }
-        ]
-      },
-      {
-        "number": "3",
-        "utterance": "Can you tell me more about the university of Totonto? ",
-        "resolved_utterance": "Can you tell me more about the university of Totonto? ",
-        "response": "Sure, what do you want to know about?
-Do you want to know about its campus, community, or programs?",
-        "ptkb_provenance": [],
-        "passage_provenance": []
-      }
-    ]
   }
 ]